-What Skills Do I Need To Succeed In Starting A Digital Product Sales Business?
+What Skills Do I Need To Succeed In Ing A Sell Digital Products?

-As a digital product sales business, there are several essential skills and characteristics that are important to identify prior to starting your business.
+As a sell digital products, there are several essential skills and characteristics that are important to identify prior to starting your business.

 Let’s look at these skills in more detail so you can identify what you need to succeed in your day-to-day business operations:

 When ing a sell digital products, there are a few fundamental business skills you will want to learn in order to be successful:

 - Leadership and training skills: A great team starts with YOU.
 Make sure you have all company policies and training procedures in place prior to hiring your team

 - Decisive and self-confident: Over the course of your career, you will need decisions that could impact your business significantly.
 It's important you are able to think clearly and rationally about these decisions.

 - Ability to understand the financials: You don't need to be an accountant, but it is important that you are able to clearly understand and define metrics such as expenses, revenue, profit, margins, COGS, etc.